brandonmaul/CSE116-FractalGenerator/README.md

 # Fractal Generator
 A fractal generator when calculates the escape times of 4 different fractals on a coordinate plane, and then displays them with a simple user interface.

-To use this program run the main method in the FractalGenerator class.
+To use this program run the main method found in FractalGenerator.java.

-The program displays a menu bar with options that change the fractal, as well as a fractal type selection.
+The program displays a menu bar with a selection of fractal types, as well as options that change the fractal.

 Click on the 'Generate Fractal' button to view the panel that displays the fractal.